J. J. Goodwin: In India

 Goodwin reported to Sara Bull on the rousing welcome received by Swami Vivekananda in India on his arrival.
 The first of the letters was written on 22 January, India is mad with enthusiasm for him (Swami Vivekananda).
 Telegrams pour in.
-The people regard him, in every sense of the word, as a Divine Incarnation - as I do - and are constantly worshiping him.
+The people regard him, in every sense of the word, as a Divine Incarnation – as I do – and are constantly worshiping him.

 When Vivekananda came to Calcutta, Goodwin accompanied him and served him.
 Sarat Chandra Çhakravorty, a disciple of Swami Vivekananda and author of the Diary of The Disciple narrated in his book about his first meeting with the Swami where he also mentioned about Goodwin being ever ready to serve the Swami.

 Goodwin accompanied Vivekananda in his tours in India in 1897 and took shorthand of his lectures from Colombo to Almora.

 Goodwin later went to Madras and became a Brahmachari.
 He helped in the publishing of Brahmavadin and worked with Alasinga Perumal, another disciple of Swami Vivekananda.
 To earn his living he had taken up a temporary job of a correspondent of a local newspaper, Madras Mail.
 Later he went to Ooty where after playing a game of cricket in rain he caught illness and died from the same on 2 June 1898 at the age of 27 years.

 Legacy

-In August 1898, Swami Vivekananda wrote the poem Requiescat in pace in memory of Goodwin.
+In August 1898, Swami Vivekananda wrote the poem Requiescat in peace in memory of Goodwin.
 The poem began: